stefana912/skopos-sample-app-readme/README.md

 Note: replace `localhost` with the actual host or IP address where Skopos runs.

 ### Tear down the application
-If you want to remove all containers for our sample application, run the following command or use the "Teardown" option in the UI.
+If you want to remove all containers for our sample application, run the following command or use the `Teardown` option in the UI.

 ```
 ~/bin/sks-ctl run -bind localhost:8100 -mode teardown -project skopos-sample -env env.yaml model-v2.yaml